kolide/fleet/tools/README.md

 * `example_config.json`: An example config file with insecure default passwords.
 Useful for testing in a local dev environment, but should /never/ be used in production.

+* `example_osquery.conf`: An example osquery config file that sets up basic configuration for distributed queries.

+* `example_osquery.flags`: An example osquery flagfile setting the config options that must be loaded before the full JSON config.

 * `kolide.crt` & `kolide.key`: Self-signed SSL certificate & key useful for testing locally with `osqueryd`.
 Works with domains `localhost` and `dockerhost`.
 Should /never/ be used in production.